plouc/nivo/windows-cygwin.md

 4 - install with `pnpm install`
 5 - make with `make pkgs-build`
 6 - if it complains about babel packages then install them manually

+To trigger a new version on Azure pipelines, push a new tag and the rest should be automatic through lerna.
+(and some other magic that I can't remember)